 The completed EB SR-91 lane addition project from SR-241 to SR-71 (see Appendix B) has improved highway operations.
-This accounts for some of the improvement in existing EB p.m. peak hour travel time from approximately 70+ minutes in 2010 to approximately 50 minutes in 2014.
+This project reduced travel time by approximately 20 minutes during its opening year.

 The Initial CIP project has provided significant benefits to drivers on SR-91.
 This \$1.4 billion investment project included widening SR-91 by one GP lane in each direction east of SR-71, adding collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extending the 91 Express Lanes to I-15, and providing system/local interchange improvements.
 The new lanes and other improvements save time, offer choice and reliability, boost safety, enhance access and job creation, promote ridesharing, reduce pollution and aid the movement of goods along the region's roadways.